-15 While the creation of a land trust proposed in abstract #75 does not constitute a restoration action, the ideas for easements and acquisitions suggested in this concept proposal were further considered.
+16 While the creation of a land trust proposed in abstract #75 does not constitute a restoration action, the ideas for easements and acquisitions suggested in this concept proposal were further considered.

-16 The presentations from the Advisory Council's abstract forums held in August 2012 can be downloaded from the NRDP website at: https://doj.mt.gov/lands/advisory-councils/.
+17 The presentations from the Advisory Council's abstract forums held in August 2012 is available upon request from the NRDP at nrdp@mt.gov.